vectordotdev/content-old/posts/hello-microservice-deployment-part-3.md

 ### Recap

 Alright!
 So far so good.
 We've got Drone.ci all set up and talking to Gitlab.
-Now we need to start the cool part, actually getting a pipeline to run!

 ## Practical: Giving drone access to Google Cloud